onweru/browse/README.md

 For more information about all available standard front matter variables, please read [Hugo Front Matter](https://gohugo.io/content-management/front-matter).

+### Matomo site analytics

+If you prefer using Matomo Analytics, configure the `matomo_analytics` global parameters in your site with the following.

+`enable` To enable matomo analytics change to `true`.

+`websiteDomain` Set the domain name of your website, in most cases same as your base URL this is required.

+`matomoDomain`   Set to Matomo domain

+`matomoSiteID`  Default is set to 1, change this to the siteid being tracked

 ## Contributing

 Have you found a bug or got an idea for a new feature?
 Feel free to use the